itspriddle/recipes.priddle.xyz/recipes/Pasta Fagioli.md

 ## Directions

-In large pot, heat 1tbsp of olive oil over medium heat.
+In large pot, heat 1 tbsp of olive oil over medium heat.
 Add sausage to skillet and cook until browned and crumbled, about 3-5 minutes.
 Drain excess fat and set aside.
 Add remaining olive oil to the stockpot.
 Add garlic, onion, carrots and celery.
 Cook, stirring occasionally until tender, about 3-4 minutes.
 Whisk in chicken broth, tomato sauce, diced tomatoes, basil, oregano, thyme, sausage and 1 cup of water.
 Season with salt and pepper to taste.
 Bring to a boil.
 Reduce heat and simmer until vegetables are tender, about 10-15 minutes.
 Stir in pasta and beans.
 Stir until heated through.